EXPRESSCLUSTER/Milestone/doc/Milestone XProtect VMS Products 2022 R3c Setup.md

 	1. Stop SQL Server service.

 ## Set the DB and application Services to Manual
-After the SQL Server setup has completed on both servers, set all of the SQL Server and Milestone Services to manual, and make sure that they should be stop state.
+After the SQL Server setup is completed on both servers, set all of the SQL Server and Milestone Services to manual, and ensure they are in the stopped state.

 ## SQL and Milestone Services Setup in Cluster
 1. Right click on failover and click Add Resource in builder window.